kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 Wednesday morning, Sept 6h, Megan, an assistant to the medical staff at Parkview Neurology, called me in response to the two messages I had sent using
-[Mychart.parkview.com](https://mychart.parkview.com) the week before, to update Erin Richmond, NP, the provider who I am seeing at PArkview Neurology about my neuropaty, on my appointment with Dr. Karl.
-I see Dr. Karl on September 1st.
+[Mychart.parkview.com](https://mychart.parkview.com) the week before, sent to update Erin Richmond, NP, the provider who I am seeing at Parkview Neurology, on my appointment, on September 1, 2023, with Dr. Karl.
 I had seen Erin Richmon NP two days earlier, on August 30th, but because I was fifteen minutes late, it was a very cursory appointment.
-But Erin emphasized updating her about my appointment with Dr. Karl ("since he isn't in the
+Erin emphasized I should update her about the upshot of my appointment with Dr. Karl ("since he isn't in the
 Parkview system.")

 I think Megan had called me to find out what medications I Dr. Karl had Dr. Karl prescribed when I saw him on September 1st appointment?
 Maybe